brunofmeurer/vue-mobile-viewer/README.md

-# mobile-viewer
+# vue-mobile-viewer

-> A Vue.js project
+> Iframe with mobile viewer for vue applications or external web sites

 ## Build Setup